BobBuildTool/bob/doc/manual/extending.rst

 All hooks take a single mandatory positional parameter: the job config XML as string.
 The hook is expected to return the altered config XML as string too.
-The function has to accept any number of additionaly keyword arguments.
+The function has to accept any number of additional keyword arguments.
-Currently the following additionaly kwargs are passed:
+Currently the following additional kwargs are passed:

  * ``alias``: alias name used for jenkins
  * ``buildSteps``: list of all build steps (:class:`bob.input.Step`) used in